surajb08/microservice/README.md

 * Add applicable service type for load balancing
 * Run via kubectl
 * Include documentation during submission
-* Add additional packages inside requirements.txt if there are any
+* Add additional packages inside requirements.txt if there are any.
-### Kubernetes Clean Up
+* Kubernetes Clean Up steps

 # Git commit is mendatory,make your repository publicly available. without this submission will not be entertained.